Overimprovement and Property Tax Appeals: When Your Home Is Worth Less Than Assessed

 Frequently Asked Questions

 An overimproved home has features that exceed neighborhood norms, like a $100,000 kitchen in a $250,000 neighborhood.
 The market will not pay dollar-for-dollar for improvements above the neighborhood ceiling.
-Assessors often add the full cost of improvements, but buyers will not.
+Pull the highest sales in your neighborhood from the past 12 months to show your home is not worth the assessed value.

 What Is Overimprovement??